ermoiz2102/logistic-regression-student-performance/README.md

-# 📊 Logistic Regression (Manual vs Scikit-learn)
+# 🎓 Student Performance Prediction using Logistic Regression

 ## 📌 Overview

-This project demonstrates Logistic Regression by implementing it manually using mathematical concepts and comparing it with Scikit-learn.
-It includes probability estimation, log loss calculation, and visualization in both 2D and 3D.
+This project demonstrates Logistic Regression using both manual implementation and Scikit-learn.
+It predicts whether a student will pass or fail based on study hours and sleep hours.

 ---